anoadragon453/092918.xyz/site/who/commagray.md

 I mostly use Matrix and Pleroma, so I'm 100% accessible there.

-My main operating system is Fedora Silverblue.
+My main operating systems are Fedora Silverblue and Windows 10 (depending on use case).
 I support initiatives of GNOME, Wayland, Flatpak, CoreOS, and global containerization.
+All software sucks and there is no way back.

 ## Wallets